-exam 1: Friday March 8.
+exam 1: Monday February 28.
 Probable course material from chapters 1-3.

-exam 2: Friday April 6.
+exam 2: Friday April 18.
 Probable course material from chapters 4-6.

-Final Exam: Wednesday May 8, 10:30 a.m. - 12:30 p.m. in our classroom.
+Final Exam: Wednesday May 3, 10:30 a.m. - 12:30 p.m. in our classroom.
 The exam will cover the entire course.
 This is the University-scheduled time.

 Instead of taking the final exam you may choose to complete a project related to the course material.
 This project will have a written component, and I may also encourage you to make a class presentation if time permits.
-I will be happy to discuss topic ideas with you, there are many directions you can go in depending on your interests.
-For example, several students last year opted for the project route, with titles taken from their particular interests: Hermite Bicubic Interpolation, Geometry of General Relativity, Celtic Knots.
+I will be happy to discuss topic ideas with you; there are many directions you can go in depending on your interests.
+For example, several students previous years opted for the project route, writing papers from their particular interests: Hermite Bicubic Interpolation for Surfaces, Geometry of General Relativity, Celtic Knots, Hyperbolic Geometry.